CSEE-4121-2022/csee-4121-2022.github.io/homeworks/hw1.md

     Its the ratio of the sum of upvotes by the sum of downvotes for users that lie in that bucket.

     Order by `num_users` in descending order.
+    **NOTE**: Use the exact reputation bucket values mentioned above.
+Do not change the interval values.

 	**HINT**: Use CASE… WHEN operators for bucketizing, and ROUND function for rounding the floating to the appropriate number of decimal places.